hmatuschek/qdmr/README.md

 Currently there is only a binary for MacOS X and Ubuntu Linux.
 The MacOS X binary can be downloaded from the [current release](https://github.com/hmatuschek/qdmr/releases/).

-Under Ubuntu Linux, you may add my [PPA](https://launchpad.net/~hmatuschek/+archive/ubuntu/ppa) to your list of Software sources with
+Under Ubuntu Linux (bionic and later), you may add my [PPA](https://launchpad.net/~hmatuschek/+archive/ubuntu/ppa) to your list of Software sources with

     sudo add-apt-repository ppa:hmatuschek/ppa
     sudo apt-get update